yossavi/dnn-human-segmentation/README.md

 1. Assign pixels to either background or foreground using histograms similarity
 2. Remove small connected components

+*Currently, we support two models of deeplab using onnx that we created from the official freeze graph and two deeplab models using gluon-cv.
+It is optional to add more models with minor code changes.

 # Installation
 ```pip install -r requirements.txt```